kiransalve/Power-BI/Learn with Gigs/Questions.md

 Power BI does not store data.
 Every visual sends a live SQL query to the database

+the data will be pulled by query to database with every user interaction

 The data view section removed from report.

 no limit on data as we have "live" data